Qmirdev/EthelMC/README.md

 - `!clearall` - Clears all messages in the current channel.
 - `!joinvc1` - Makes the bot join the first voice channel.
 - `!joinvc2` - Makes the bot join the second voice channel.
+- `!leavevc` - kicks out the bot from the voice channel that has been joined in.

 ### To Do List 📝